 Because of the strong ligamentous stabilizers of the SC joint, a large energy vector is required to disrupt this articulation.
-Although spontaneous subluxations have been reported, the most common causes of SC joint dislocation are motor vehicle accidents and participation in contact sports.
-Both direct and indirect forces can disrupt the SC joint.
-A direct force applied directly onto the surface of the medial clavicle can force the clavicle posteriorly into the mediastinum.
+Although spontaneous subluxations have been reported,34 the most common causes of SC joint dislocation are motor vehicle accidents and participation in contact sports.
+13,49 Both direct and indirect forces can disrupt the SC ioint.
+23,49 A direct force applied directly onto the surface of the medial clavicle can force the clavicle posteriorly into the mediastinum.
 Numerous mechanisms of injury can result in this posteriorly directed force vector; however, this injury is relatively uncommon.
 More commonly, injury to the SC joint can occur indirectly as a blow to the anterolateral or posterolateral side of the shoulder girdle, resulting in anterior and posterior SC joint dislocations, respectively.
+23,49